aws-samples/aws-media-services-vod-automation/2A-MediaConvert-JobProgressMetrics/pipeline-base/README.md

 This repository contains sample code for the Lambda functions depicted in the diagram as well as an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template for creating the function and related resources.

-There is a companion tutorial on capturing and storing MediaConvert event data in [FIXME](./README-tutorial.md) for creating a simliar workflow using the AWS console.
-Use the tutorial to go in depth on how the workflow is built and configured.

 ![screenshot for instruction](../images/ProgressMetricsSlide.png)